 “I apologise for troubling you, Ruggard and will take my leave of you shortly.”
-Tryst assured.
+Tryst assured him.
 An eyebrow arched curiously as he caught on something the chef had said.
 “You said ‘her butler’, are you referring to her steward, Oire?”

 “That’s him, yes.
 He went out the north door and she went out the south one, to my workers hallways.
-Pick one and follow it yourself if you’re done here.”
-Ruggard put the pot in the boiler, lifted them in his arms like they weighed nothing at all and walked out of sight to the storage pantry around the corner.
+Pick one and follow it yourself if you’re done here,” Ruggard informed him as he put the pot in the boiler, lifted them in his arms like they weighed nothing at all, and walked out of sight to the storage pantry around the corner.

-Tryst took the cue and turned towards the south exit to the servant’s hallway.
+Tryst took the cue and turned towards the south exit.

-Opening the door on the darkened passage, Tryst found it illuminated only by the electric lamps shining through the windows.
-The big, pole mounted bulbs served to light the outside walkways during the night.
+Opening the door on the darkened passage, Tryst found it illuminated only by the electric lampposts shining through the windows.
 His eyes adjusted to fall on the figure of Marigold Tullivan, standing before one of the windows.
 A pair of wine glasses rested on the sill, one full and the other only half.
-She had taken notice of him as soon as the door had opened.
+From what he could tell, she had taken notice of him as soon as the door had opened.

 The pale lights from outside fell across her face and upon which Tryst could see a slim smile as she turned to meet him.
 “Mister Reine, I see that Captain Archer passed along my message.”